nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage4/guide.md

 !
 ```

-This is configuration for OSPF (Open Shortest Path First) routing protocol for FRR ([FRRouting](https://frrouting.org/)) which runs routing processes for Cumulus Linux.
+This is a configuration for the OSPF (Open Shortest Path First) routing protocol.
 There is one variable substitution taking place in this template for `{{router_id}}`.
 The contents of `{{router_id}}` will be replaced with the value of `router_id` in `host_vars/cvx1` which is `10.10.10.2`.

-## Part 4 - Template module for Linux
+## Part 3 - Template module for Linux

 Variables and Jinja2 templates need to be combined by using a task in an Ansible Playbook.
-For Linux devices we can use the [template module](https://docs.ansible.com/ansible/latest/modules/template_module.html) to load and fill out the template and push it to a Linux device.
+For Linux-based operating systems like Cumulus we can use the [template module](https://docs.ansible.com/ansible/latest/modules/template_module.html) to load and fill out the template and push it to a Linux device.
 Look at this example:

 ```
 - name: template out cumulus configuration for free range routing